Mustang Line Locks ExplainedLast Updated December 1, 2016

 2. Prompt: “To Engage, Firmly Apply Brake And Hold” - Push the brake pedal hard and hold it until the screen changes to a 15 second timer.

 3. Prompt: “Engaged.
-Press OK to Begin” - You are now ready to roast time tires!
+Press OK to Begin” - You are now ready to roast some tires!

 4. Press OK on the steering wheel again.
 You will then hear a noise and see the traction control light come on.
 Once you begin your burnout, you will have up to 15 seconds to heat your tires up before your drag run!